Mohamed-AN/churn-detection/README.md

 **4. Improving the Model:**
 This is the process of applying various techniques to enhance the performance and robustness of the model.
 It can involve feature selection or extraction, ensemble methods, cross-validation, regularization, etc.

-Some examples of machine learning models that can be used for churn prediction are logistic regression, decision tree, random forest, support vector machine (SVM), k-nearest neighbors (KNN), neural network, etc. In this repo I illustrate the SVC and compare it with logistic regression.
+Some examples of machine learning models that can be used for churn prediction are logistic regression, decision tree, random forest, support vector machine (SVM), k-nearest neighbors (KNN), neural network, etc. In this repo I illustrated the SVC and compare it with logistic regression.